Mississippi public universities nix staff vaccine mandates

 The announcements come after an injunction from a federal judge prohibiting the Biden administration from enforcing its vaccination mandate for federal contractors.

-Mississippi University for Women never mandated vaccinations for employees because it isn’t a covered federal contractor under President Joe Biden’s order.
+The state’s other four universities never mandated vaccinations for employees because they are not considered covered federal contractors under President Joe Biden’s order.